mwouts/jupytext/README.md

     conda install jupytext -c conda-forge

-Then, restart your Jupyter Lab server, and make sure Jupytext is activated in Jupyter:  `.py` and `.md` files have a Notebook icon, and you can open them as Notebooks with a right click in Jupyter Lab.
+Then, restart your JupyterLab server, and make sure Jupytext is activated in Jupyter:  `.py` and `.md` files have a Notebook icon, and you can open them as Notebooks with a right click in JupyterLab.

 ![Notebook icon on text notebooks](https://github.com/mwouts/jupytext/blob/64b4be818508760116f91bf156342cb4cf724d93/docs/images/jupyterlab_right_click.png?raw=true)

 ## Paired Notebooks

 Text notebooks with a `.py` or `.md` extension are well suited for version control.
 They can be edited or authored conveniently in an IDE.
-You can open and run them as notebooks in Jupyter Lab with a right click.
+You can open and run them as notebooks in JupyterLab with a right click.
 However, the notebook outputs are lost when the notebook is closed, as only the notebook inputs are saved in text notebooks.

 A convenient alternative to text notebooks are [paired notebooks](docs/paired-notebooks.md).
 These are a set of two files, say `.ipynb` and `.py`, that contain the same notebook, but in different formats.